Davaition/dissertation_prod/README.md

 - `forecast_results`: performance metrics for each model
 - `model_configurations`: LSTM layer setups and hyperparameters

 Each asset had ~1250–1800 records.
 All series were tested for stationarity (ADF test), and returns were log-transformed to meet model assumptions.
-Missing values were cleaned and datasets scaled appropriately for LSTM modeling.
+Missing values are cleaned, and datasets are scaled appropriately for LSTM modeling.

 ---

 ## Executive Summary

-This analysis determined that traditional time series models provide more reliable forecasts than LSTM models when working with relatively limited financial time series data.
-ARIMA outperformed LSTM in return forecasting across all assets.
+The analysis determined that traditional time series models provide more reliable forecasts than LSTM models when working with relatively limited financial time series data.
+ARIMA outperformed LSTM in returns forecasting across all assets.
 EGARCH delivered the most accurate volatility forecasts, due to its ability to model asymmetric shocks.
 Stock indices were generally easier to forecast than cryptocurrencies, producing lower error rates.
+Therefore, the firm should operate using mostly or solely time series models, ARIMA for returns and EGARCH for volatility, while forecasting for stocks and reducing cryptocurrency volatility exposure.

 **Summary of Findings:**

-1. **ARIMA achieved lowest RMSE and MAE** in return forecasting.
+1. **ARIMA achieved the lowest RMSE and MAE** in returns forecasting.
 2. **EGARCH consistently outperformed GARCH** in modeling volatility.
 3. **Stocks delivered more predictable outcomes** than cryptocurrencies.